charmalt/gilded_rose/README.md

 ## Developer Instructions

 - Fork or clone repository.
-- Run TexttestFixture File to for an example output.
+- Run TexttestFixture File for an example output.

 ## Tests